 As a private, not-for-profit institution of education, Dunwoody relies on donations from alumni and friends of the College to make capital investments in the campus infrastructure.

-Capital investments will create new classrooms, offices, and collaborative learning spaces within the historic Dunwoody campus in support of the College’s Strategic Plan and support current and planned programs.
+These capital investments will create new classrooms, offices, and collaborative learning spaces within the historic Dunwoody campus in support of the College’s Strategic Plan and support current and planned programs.
 New learning and collaboration spaces will support the growing need for more engineers, the talent gap in other STEM-related career areas, and Dunwoody’s institutional goal to attract and serve an increasingly diverse student body.

 The next projects the College is seeking funds for are: